DOMESTIC VIOLENCE – SPOUSAL ABUSE

 An example of a traumatic condition is a wound or internal or external injury.
 Even if the traumatic condition is minor criminal charges Penal Code Section 273.5 can still be filed by the prosecutor.

-Penal Code Section 243(e) makes it illegal to use force or violence against against a spouse, former spouse, cohabitant, co-parent, fiancé, fiancée, or a person with whom you have had or previously had, a dating or engagement relationship.
+Penal Code Section 243(e) makes it illegal to use force or violence against a spouse, former spouse, cohabitant, co-parent, fiancé, fiancée, or a person with whom you have had or previously had, a dating or engagement relationship.
 You will usually be charged under Penal Code Section 243(e) if the touching or contact does not result in physical injury described above.

 The Law Office of Richard Wagner has negotiated probation for clients convicted under Penal Code Section 273.5 instead of the harsh sentences described above.